vbe0201/boros/docs/internals/architecture.rst

 This chapter explores the architecture of the project and sheds some light on its internal composition.

-The foundational building block for the library is the ``boros._low_level`` module.
-It provides a self-contained implementation of the core scheduling logic and the I/O framework in C++.
-The module itself is not part of the public API, but parts of it may be re-exported by the ``boros`` module.
+The foundational building block for the library is the ``boros._impl`` module.
+It provides a self-contained implementation of the core scheduling logic and the I/O framework in C. The module itself is not part of the public API, but parts of it may be re-exported by the ``boros`` module.
 No stability guarantees are made about this API.